girder/viime/joss/paper.md

 An exhaustive feature comparison with these other platforms is beyond the scope of this paper, but a major distinguishing feature of Viime is its emphasis on ease of use and interactivity.
-Only XCMS and MetaboAnalyst are simple, readily accessible web applications that require no existing package (e.g. R), downloads or connection to the Galaxy platform.
+Only XCMS and MetaboAnalyst are simple, readily accessible web applications that require no existing package (e.g., R), downloads or connection to the Galaxy platform.
 The unique user interactivity in Viime starts with the ability to simply drag and drop CSV or Excel files and interactively assign the sample identifiers, comparison groups, metadata, and metabolites.
-Dynamic visualization of the PCA scores and loadings plots with different types of data (e.g. NMR, LC-MS, and GC-MS) and data treatments (e.g. normalization, scaling and transformation) aids in selecting the optimal data treatment.
+Dynamic visualization of the PCA scores and loadings plots with different types of data (e.g., NMR, LC-MS, and GC-MS) and data treatments (e.g., normalization, scaling and transformation) aids in selecting the optimal data treatment.
 Viime also enables integration between different data modalities, offering simple (i.e., concatenative), mid-level, and multi-block data fusion